-If you want your child to only be exposed to general academics, a traditional school could be an option.
-However, if you’re preparing your child for a career in the arts or are looking for a more holistic education option, an arts-focused private school like the Burlington Royal Arts Academy could provide the exact guidance they need with the necessary exposure to general academics.
+Traditional schools emphasize general academic work, focusing little on studio work and arts-focused subjects.
+So, if you think about whether an art school is worth it, the answer lies in what your expectations are from the school and what experiences you hope to have.
+If you want your teen to only be exposed to general academics, a traditional school could be an option.
+However, if you’re preparing your child for a career in the arts or are looking for a more holistic education option, one that values building self expression, self confidence and resilience an arts-focused private school like the Burlington Royal Arts Academy can provide the exact specialized guidance and experiences they need in addition to the necessary experience with to general academics.

-Unlike a traditional school, an art school is dedicated to visual arts and design.
-Instead of excessive focus on general academics, a student’s workload in an art school would tilt towards studio classes, meeting and learning from the masters in their field, and getting exposed to relevant artists at an early age to start finding their personal ‘style,’ so to say.
+Unlike a traditional school, an art school is dedicated to visual arts, design, music, drama and dance.
+Instead of excessive focus on solely academics, a student’s workload in an art school would also include, and prioritize well rounded experiences like hands on studio classes, networking and learning from experts in their field, and becoming embedded in the cross curricular connections between the arts and the world.

 Is Art School Worth It?

 Here’s why art school might be exactly what you are looking for: